SenseNet/sensenet/README.md

 - [Install sensenet ECM from NuGet](/docs/install-sn-from-nuget.md)

 #### After installing sensenet ECM
-After you installed [sensenet ECM](/docs/install-sn-from-nuget.md), you can start sending requests to the site.
+After you install [sensenet ECM](/docs/install-sn-from-nuget.md), you can start sending requests to the site.

 Consider using the following client projects to manipulate data in the Content Repository through its REST API: